Hoyasumii/bee-movie/README.md

 Bears kill bees!

 How'd you like his head crashing through your living room?!
-Biting int
+Biting into